pchagas72/Mangue-Baja-ECUs/README.md

 The folder name is self-explanatory.
 It contains all the compiled binaries for easier access when sending via OTA.

+## About the datalogging

+This is the first code in this repo writen 100% by be, it is ultra simple and I'll be adding more sensors to it later.

 ## TODO's

 - [ ] Write documentation for each ECU.
+- [ ] Add real timestamp to datalogging.
+- [ ] Send datalogging data through mqtt.